TuringLang/Turing.jl/docs/src/contributing/guide.md

 # Contributing

 Turing is an open source project.
-If you feel you have some relevant skills and are interested in contributing, then please do get in touch.
-You can contribute by opening issues on Github or implementing things yourself and making a pull request.
+If you feel that you have some relevant skills and are interested in contributing, then please do get in touch.
+You can contribute by opening issues on GitHub or implementing things yourself and making a pull request.
 We would also appreciate example models written using Turing.

 Turing has a [style guide](../style_guide.html).
-It is not strictly necessary to review it, but particularly adventurous contributors may enjoy reviewing it.
+It is not strictly necessary to review it before making a pull request, but you may be asked to change portions of your code to conform with the style guide before it is merged.

 ## How to Contribute